laxmikant-ainapure/upcxx/src/future/README.md

 ```

 The user-facing primitives don't actually return these *spooky* types.
 They
-cast to `future<T...>` with the default kind so as not to suprise users with
+cast to `future<T...>` with the default kind so as not to surprise users with
-rare but inscrutible type deduction errors.
+rare but inscrutable type deduction errors.
 But the runtime has internal
 analogs for each user primitive that does return the spooky typed object, and
 the runtime makes eager use of these operators to reap as much optimization
 as possible.
 (Note: currently `when_all` actually does return a future with